-Through client representation and advocacy as well as the classroom component of the clinic, students learn substantive immigration law, develop interviewing and client relationship skills, practice and master a variety of legal advocacy techniques and explore different models for effective and collaborative lawyering.
+Through client representation, advocacy and classroom instruction, students learn substantive immigration law, develop interviewing and client relationship skills, practice and master a variety of legal advocacy techniques.
+Students explore different models for effective and collaborative lawyering.

-The Documentary film The Least of These features UT Immigration Clinic’s legal work on behalf of detained families.
+The Documentary film The Least of These features UT Immigration Clinic’s legal work on behalf of detained families at Hutto.